WarwickRSE/CodeProfilingDemos/README.md

 The idea is to give an introduction to reading profiles for optimisation without needing to understand complicated code.

+# How to use the Code
+All cases let us run a few different "scenarios" which change the balance between different sorts of "compute".
+We mock all of the compute using a busy-sleep.
+Each run takes around half a minute, to get good samples.
+This can be altered using the `scal` variable in the various codes.

+## Fortran
+In the Fortran subdirectory we have a single main `example.f90` which takes an (optional) command-line parameter "run=N".
+The build script `build` should build this using gfortran.
+It's a trivial build so easy to modify for other compilers, you just need to specify the F2008 standard and include profiling flags as relevant.

+After building, run the code and follow the relevant profiling instructions.

+## Other Languages
+WIP

 ## Acknowledgements